 Is your thread over?
 Has your character died, and their profile become obsolete?
 We don't want to delete these, as they are an important part of the THG:RPG history, so they go here instead.
 Please contact a staff member if you need a thread moved, and we'll put it in the appropriate board.

 All advertisements & affiliation offers must be posted here and ONLY here.

-Guest friendly.
+Guest friendly!
 All sites are welcome but we must be able to link back without having to register or use a form.
-Please do NOT double post.
-We have a Master List if you need to double-check if you've posted yet or not.
+Please do not post if your site does not allow guests to post external links.
+If you double post, we'll just post back again.

 When you've read the rules and are ready to make your character, click "New Thread" in this board to create a bio and post it here to get it accepted.
 Once it is cleared, a staff member will move it to the correct sub board.

 Freeform applications are accepted as long as all the information required in our form is included in your character's bio.